tsoutonglang/Daisy/README.md

   <p>
     <ul>
       <li>JK.
 I'm rolling back to keeping Daisy for Anime & Artists just for simplicity's sake.
 I'll probably change Rin's functionality to be for The Moon instead of just being a corn bot.
 I'll keep Daisy's reaction commands available univerally still, but all moderation tools are just for A&A.</li>
+      <li>I modified the variables to make any guild and admin ID's universal.
+Hopefully this will make it less confusing what number is what.</li>
     </ul>
   </p>
 <h3>June 5, 2022</h3>